usersuman/spotify_song_prediction/README.md

 # spotify_song_prediction
-The dataset consisting of features for tracks fetched using Spotify's Web API.
-The tracks are labeled '1' or '0' ('Hit' or 'Flop') depending on some criteria of the author.
+The dataset consisting of features for tracks fetched using Spotify's Web API, where the tracks are labeled '1' or '0' ('Hit' or 'Flop') depending on some criteria of the author.

-This dataset can be used to make a classification model that predicts whether a track would be a 'Hit' or not.
+This dataset used to make a classification model that predicts whether a track would be a 'Hit' or not by deep learning algorithm.